marigold-dev/training-nft-2/README.md

 Explanations :

-- a `bid` is a nft sale at a price owned by someone
+- an `offer` is a nft sale at a price owned by someone
-- `storage` has a new field to support `bids`, a map of bids for each nft sold by an owner
+- `storage` has a new field to support `offers`, a map of offers for each nft sold by an owner
 - `parameter` has more entrypoints for selling/buying `(Sell,Buy)`
 - `main` function exposes the new entrypoints